Emma-blnch/Emma-blnch/README.md

 - 👋 Hi, I’m @Emma-blnch
 - 👀 I’m interested in programming, web development, video games and culture!
 - 🌱 I’m currently learning C, HTML and CSS
-- 📫 How to reach me ...
+- 📫 How to reach me: emma.blnch4@gmail.com
 - 😄 Pronouns: she/her
 - ⚡ Fun fact: I love dinos and could talk about it for hours